DevCoop-code/krakenbrain/README.md

 | :-------------------: | :-----------: | :-------: | :-----------: | :-------: |
 |    StableDiffusion    |***Not*** Support|**Support**|***Not*** Support|***Not*** Support|

+## Downloads
+Please check out our [releases](https://github.com/DevCoop-code/krakenbrain/releases) for the latest official version of the plugin

 ## StableDiffusion
 <p align="center">